jojozhuang/jojozhuang.github.io/_note/dsa/data-structure-lru-cache.md

 * Update the tail pointers accordingly.
 * Return the value.

-### 2.4 Implementation(Custom Node)
+### 2.3 Built With Custom Node
-The following code implements LRU based on custom nodes.
+The following code is the implementation of LRU based on custom nodes.
 The node is defined as follows.
 ```java
 public class Node {
     public int value;